mauriceli1995/clinicians_monitoring/README.md

 :heavy_check_mark: User management should be managed in a separate Django app

-:white_large_square: Measurements/Thresholds/Alerts should be managed in another separate Django app
+:heavy_check_mark: Measurements/Thresholds/Alerts should be managed in another separate Django app